Article Collection

 Interacting with Containers

-By default, for easier communication, Docker creates one default virtual network and all containers get assigned an IP from its subnet so they can talk to each other.
+By default, Docker creates one default virtual network and all containers get a network IP address from that subnet so they can talk to each other.

 There are a couple ways to enable that interaction:

-• By copying additional files or other required data directly into the container at build time
+By copying additional files or other required data directly into the containers at build time

-• By mounting some host OS directories (ad-hoc volumes) into the container at startup time
+By mounting some host OS directories (ad-hoc volumes) into the containers at startup time

-Mounting disk volumes inside containers is done with option -v HOST_PATH:CONTAINER_PATH, and exposing ports is done with option -p HOST_PORT:CONTAINER_PORT.
+Requesting disk volumes to be mounted inside containers is done with option -v HOST_PATH:CONTAINER_PATH

 We have seen the “hello-world” image in the previous chapter.
 The image did not exist locally, so it was automatically pulled from Docker’s public registry when we ran it.